-“You’ve ruined my life!” she’d sob night after night as she fled from the dinner table to her bedroom and slammed the door.
+“You’ve ruined my life!” she’d sob night after night as she ran from the dinner table to her bedroom and slammed the door.

-Our first year in Paris when our children were young, it was Kaitlin’s little brother, Jackson, age 4 at the time and born in Ireland, who struggled through the transition.
+Our first year in Paris, it was Kaitlin’s little brother, Jackson, age 4 at the time and born in Ireland, who struggled through the transition.

 “Give him six weeks,” his preschool teacher advised me every morning when I dropped him off.
 “At this age, he’ll adapt very quickly.
 In six weeks, he’ll speak French, and he’ll be fine.
 You’ll see.”